gzachariadis/Python.Challenges/README.md

 A diary, if you will, of sorts, to mark my own progress as I traverse the world of competitive programming and elevate my skill level.

+## Coding Style

+Almost every kata has a long solution and a shorter one, IMHO a long descriptive solution it's preferred over a cryptic one-liner, unless it's understandable for your entire team.

+While tackling these challenges, I prefer concise code with Pythonic syntax, against highly verbose solutions.
+My main goal is to achieve the top solution for each coding problem, so code under this repository, is mostly modelled around that.

+I consistently refactor and optimize my code, sometimes for efficiency, sometimes for readability.
+Sometimes, you might find code be refractored as a targeted solution to a generic problem.
+Snippets of reusable code that start from these challenges, sometimes end up in my Visual Code Snippets (JSON).

+## Lessons Learned

+Practicing algorithmic problems does help you to improve your algorithmic thinking.
+It has also helped me during interviews, being more confident and even learning a few Python "tricks".

+Although, the Biggest Lesson I learned in tackling this endless supply of questions is understanding that there is a long way to go.
+Not being able to answer a question is okay, as long as you take the initiative to improve.

 ## ⚠️ Disclaimer

 Please attempt these exercises on your own.

 **DO NOT** look at the solutions until you have solved a challenge, or at least spent some time thinking about your own approaches to solving it.
-Using material from this repository to gain rank, violates each individual Platform's Policy and might result in getting you banned.

 ## Format